-The Engaged Scholars Initiative (ESI) is a one-year, cohort-based leadership & professional development program that supports faculty and staff in strengthening their community-engaged scholarship.
+The Engaged Scholars Initiative (ESI) is a one-year, cohort-based leadership & professional development program for early-career faculty and staff meant to strengthen their community-engaged scholarship and effectiveness as civic engagement practitioners.

-Through bi-weekly virtual meetings, twice yearly in-person retreats, and collaborative scholarly work, ESI participants come together to strengthen their own critical community-engaged scholarship and lead change within their institutions and communities.
+Through bi-weekly virtual meetings, two in-person retreats, and collaborative scholarly work, ESI participants come together to strengthen their own critical community-engaged scholarship and lead change within their institutions and communities.

-Through bi-weekly meetings, in-person retreats, scholarly projects, and individualized coaching and support, ESI builds early-career scholars' leadership and fosters personal and professional growth.
+Through bi-weekly meetings, in-person retreats, scholarly projects, and individualized coaching and support, ESI builds early-career practitioner-scholars' leadership and fosters personal and professional growth.

 group working at a table

-ESI is designed to develop a diverse group of faculty and staff and advance liberatory praxis—validating different ways of knowing, reducing barriers to participation, kindling compassion, healing, and respect, and challenging deficit narratives ascribed to non-dominant populations.
+ESI is designed to develop faculty and staff who are committed to validating different ways of knowing, reducing barriers to participation, kindling respect, and challenging deficit thinking.

 two people talking in a library